| read time 6 minute read | Topic Product Information Management

 4. Use a tripod

 Whether you’ve got a premium or a standard camera, balance will be the key determining factor in how the images turn out.
 Losing even a little balance while taking a picture can impact the result of your images.
-So, getting a tripod to still yourself as you take product photos will make all the difference.
-Even if you’re using a smartphone with excellent camera capabilities, you can trust a tripod to steady you while taking a product image.
+We’re talking blurry photos with no clean and sharp look.
+So, getting a tripod to keep the camera still while taking product photos will make all the difference.
+Even if you’re using a smartphone with excellent camera capabilities, you can trust a tripod to keep the phone steady while taking a product image.
 Luckily, you can find quality tripods at affordable prices if you’re working on a tight budget.

 5. Choose the best lighting option